The 3 Reasons Your IT Staffing Sales Reps Can't Pay for Their Seats

 As the owner or sales director of an IT staffing firm, what matters more to you?
 That your new sales reps are out selling for you, closing deals as quickly as possible after you hire them, or that they have the skills they need to sell as effectively as possible?

-In my experience, though, where most firms go wrong with their sales training is too much attention on the first goal and almost no attention on the second.
-In other words, in a rush to get their new reps ramped up and on the phones, most IT staffing firms neglect to teach those reps how to actually sell.
+In my experience, most staffing firms fail to nail the first 30 days of sales onboarding and instead fall into the trap of following an old and outdated training and onboarding program in which too much attention is placed on the first goal and almost no attention on the second.
+In other words, in a rush to have their new reps complete training and on the phones, most IT staffing firms neglect to actually teach those reps how to actually sell.

 Why is this so common in the IT staffing business?1.
 Business Owners Don’t Know How Best to Train

 Most of the IT staffing firms I work with are small startups run by people with years of experience in the IT industry who decided to strike out on their own.
 They may have had personal success in sales, but don’t know how to manage or train a sales team.

 This is one of the reasons the IT staffing industry is so fragmented.
 The majority of firms are stuck under $10 million in annual revenue.
 They’re relying on one sales leader to make most of their deals, with no clue how to spread that success to a larger team.2.
 Sales Training Either Doesn’t Exist or is Worthless

 More often than not, when IT staffing firms do have them, sales training programs are cobbled together from some form of shadow training and an info dump of sell sheets, PowerPoint pitch decks, CRM documentation, and company history information.

 CEOs and sales directors hope and pray that their new hires can make something out of this flood of data and turn it into something they can use to start making deals and paying for their seats.

 But their prayers usually go unanswered.
 Here’s why: